Proving No Domestic Violence in Bergen County NJ

 In addition, the plaintiff alleged stalking based on a couple prior alleged incidents in addition to the temple incident.
 To prove stalking in New Jersey, you must prove at least two incidents of following, tracking, etc. in order to sustain a stalking charge.
 The Judge found no stalking because the two prior incidents occurred at shopping complexes which are less than a mile from both the plaintiff’s and the defendant’s homes.
 Thus, the defendant was there shopping with his elderly parents and had no intent to stalk or harass anyone.
 Based on these facts, the Judge dismissed the restraining order in New Jersey.
 This was the correct result and a great relief to the client and our law firm.

 Have a Trial for a Restraining Order in Bergen County, What Should I do?

-If you or a loved one needs assistance with a permanent restraining order in Bergen County NJ, contact the Tormey Law Firm for help.
+If you or a loved one needs assistance with an upcoming hearing for a permanent restraining order in Bergen County NJ, contact the Tormey Law Firm for help.
 Our attorneys are available immediately to assist you at (908)-336-5008 and the initial consultation is always provided free of charge.